Sacrifices

 “Did you really fast for me?”
 (Zechariah 7:5).

-In the book of Zachariah, there is a tragic event that takes place.
-Sometime after the captives have returned home from their seventy-year exile, a group of men inquire of the priests and ask this question: “Should we mourn and fast in the fifth month as we have done these many years?”
+In the book of Zachariah, a tragic event occurs.
+Sometime after the captives have returned home from their seventy-year exile, a group of men inquires of the priests: “Should we mourn and fast in the fifth month as we have done these many years?”
 Apparently, the people fasted and prayed during this period while they were exiled in Babylon.
-On the surface both the fasting and the question seem legit.
-After all, they were in exile being punished for their sin.
-Responding with prayer and fasting seems the appropriate thing to do.
+On the surface, both the fasting and the question seem legit.
+After all, they were in exile, being punished for their sin.
+Responding with prayer and fasting seems appropriate.

 Grace.
 How good it is.